kptdev/kpt/site/reference/cli/fn/eval/README.md

 --include-meta-resources, m:
-  (DEPRECATED) include-meta-resources is no longer necessary because meta resources are now included by default.
+  (DEPRECATED) include-meta-resources is no longer necessary because meta resources are included by default with kpt version v1.0.0-beta.15+.

 --mount:
   List of storage options to enable reading from the local filesytem.
 By default,